piclas-framework/piclas/doc/developerguide/000_developerguide.md

 4. Regression Testing
 5. Compiler Options

-* The first chapter shall give an overview over the development workflow within the Gitlab environment, and the necessary steps to create a release, deploy the update to the Collaborative Numerics Group and GitHub.
+* The first Chapter \ref{chap:git_workflow} shall give an overview over the development workflow within the Gitlab environment, and the necessary steps to create a release, deploy the update to the Collaborative Numerics Group and GitHub.
+* The second Chapter \ref{chap:style_guide} describes the rules and guidelines regarding code development such as how the header of functions and subroutines look like.
-*
+* Chapter \ref{chap:compiler_options}